fbpx

 Navigating Regulatory and Legal Hurdles

-Without a real estate license, a wholesaler can legally assign their rights in a purchase contract to a third party.
-However, it’s crucial to avoid engaging in what could be considered unlicensed brokerage activities, as these actions can lead to serious legal consequences.
+Without a real estate license, a wholesaler may legally assign their rights in a purchase contract to a third party, provided they are not engaging in brokerage activity for others for compensation.
+It’s crucial to avoid engaging in what could be considered unlicensed brokerage activities, as these actions can lead to serious legal consequences.

 Managing Risks and Setting Realistic Expectations